-- A. In the event DCAA desires to meet and confer in good faith on the provisions of a successor MOU, it will serve upon the City its written request to commence meeting and conferring in good faith, as well as its written non-economic proposals for successor MOU by no later than September 2,2020.
-DCAA will submit its economic proposals no later than October 5, 2020.
-Upon receipt of the written notice and proposals, meet and confer over non-economic proposals will begin no later than November 2, 2020, and meet and confer over economic proposals will begin no later than January 21, 2021. - B. The City agrees to notify DCAA no later than September 15, 2020 of its non-economic proposals and will submit its economic proposals no later than January 21, 2021.
+- A. In the event DCAA desires to meet and confer in good faith on the provisions of a successor MOU, it will serve upon the City its written request to commence meeting and conferring in good faith, as well as its written non-economic proposals for successor MOU by no later than September 2,2022.
+DCAA will submit its economic proposals no later than October 5, 2022.
+Upon receipt of the written notice and proposals, meet and confer over non-economic proposals will begin no later than November 2, 2022, and meet and confer over economic proposals will begin no later than January 20, 2023. - B. The City agrees to notify DCAA no later than September 15, 2022 of its non-economic proposals and will submit its economic proposals no later than January 20, 2023.
 If federal or state governments take action that has a direct effect upon the areas which fall within the scope of representation, the City or the DCAA may submit proposals concerning these areas at later dates.
 Any terms and conditions of this MOU, not subject to this reopener provision shall remain in force and effect.
-The impasse hearing will take place in advance of the first reading of the salary ordinance for Fiscal Year 2022 - C. The City will request the City Council to schedule an impasse hearing if necessary after 5:00 p.m. on a regular work day in order to permit DCAA Bargaining Unit members the opportunity to attend and testify. - D. Unless otherwise agreed to, the Parties agree that DCAA's final offers are due by February 19, 2021 and the City's final offers are due March 5, 2021.
-DCAA agrees to provide the City a written statement of its positions regarding any issues should there be impasse. - E. The dates set forth in this Article can be changed by mutual agreement of the Parties, if confirmed in writing. - F. Nothing in this Article is intended to waive the rights and obligations of either Party under the Meyers-Milias-Brown Act (MMBA) to bargain in good faith.
+The impasse hearing will take place in advance of the first reading of the salary ordinance for Fiscal Year 2024. - C. The City will request the City Council to schedule an impasse hearing if necessary after 5:00 p.m. on a regular work day in order to permit DCAA Bargaining Unit members the opportunity to attend and testify. - D. Unless otherwise agreed to, the Parties agree that DCAA's final offers are due by February 17, 2023 and the City's final offers are due March 3, 2023.
+DCAA agrees to provide the City a written statement of its positions regarding any issues should there be impasse. - E. The dates set forth in this Article can be changed by mutual agreement of the Parties, if confirmed in writing. - F. Nothing in this Article is intended to waive the rights and obligations of either Party under the Meyers-Milias-Brown Act (MMBA) to bargain in good faith. - G. Nothing in this MOU is intended to prohibit the City from continuing to meet and confer with DCAA during the term of this MOU, on mandatory subjects of bargaining, in accordance with the Meyers-Milias-Brown Act, related to any City Council proposal to amend the San Diego City Charter to authorize independent legal counsel for the Office of the City Auditor or to employ independent legal counsel for the Office of the City Auditor by Council action, if legally permitted.